jonboulle/nstack-docs/quick_start/module.rst

 You may want to create a common parent module that has lots of complex dependencies already installed, either to save time or for standardisation.
 NStack supports this with _Framework Modules_.
 Simply create a new module similar to above, `nstack init framework [parent]`, and modify the resulting `nstack.yaml` as needed.

-You can then build this module using `nstack build`, and refer to it within your future services within the `parent` field of their `nstack.yaml` config file.
+You can then build this module using `nstack build`, and refer to it within your future modules within the `parent` field of their `nstack.yaml` config file.